Rangers vs. Hurricanes: Betting Trends, Odds, Advanced Stats

 Rangers Advanced Stats

-- In its past 10 games, New York hit the over four times.
+- New York has gone over the total in four of its past 10 outings.

-- The average amount of goals in the Rangers' past 10 games is 0.3 more than the over/under of 6 set for this game.
+- The Rangers and their opponents have combined to score an average of 6.3 goals in their last 10 games, 0.3 more than the 6 over/under in this matchup.

-- In their past 10 games, the Rangers have scored 1.3 more goals per game than their average on the season.
+- During their last 10 games, Rangers' game goal totals average 9.1 goals, 1.0 goal higher per game than their season-long game scoring average.

-- The Rangers are ranked 11th in the league with 235 goals this season, an average of 3.4 per contest.
+- The Rangers have allowed 2.7 goals per game, 192 total, the fifth-fewest among NHL teams.

-- The team's goal differential is sixth-best in the league at +46.
+- They have a +45 goal differential, which is sixth-best in the league.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.